De facto Relationships

 Anthony has many interests in the wider community.
 He has chaired or served on a number of School and Educational Boards.

 Anthony is a keen cricketer and still plays with the Adelaide University Cricket Club.
 He is a Life Member of that club.
 He is a current Commissioner of the South Australian Cricket Association (having been a Deputy Commissioner for many years) and a Commissioner of the Adelaide Turf Cricket Association.
-In both positions he hears and determines reports against players or officials in Grade and Turf cricket in Adelaide.
+In both positions he hears and determines reports against players or officials in Premier and Turf cricket in Adelaide.

 Cricket Australia (CA) has appointed Anthony as one of its Code of Conduct Commissioners.
 As one of the national Commissioners, he is responsible for hearing disciplinary matters arising in any of CA's domestic competitions.

 Anthony is currently enrolled in the Masters of Law programme at the University of Melbourne.
 He has recently been awarded the Graduate Diploma in Sports Law from that university.